cloudposse/atmos/README.md

 Moreover, `atmos` is not only a command-line interface for managing clouds and clusters.
 It provides many useful patterns and best practices, such as:

-- Enforces Terraform and helmfile project structure (so everybody knows where things are)
+- Enforces a project structure convention, so everybody knows where to find things.
-- Provides separation of configuration and code (so the same code could be easily deployed to different regions, environments and stages)
+- Provides clear separation of configuration from code, so the same code is easily deployed to different regions, environments and stages)
 - It can be extended to include new features, commands, and workflows
 - The commands have a clean, consistent and easy to understand syntax
 - The CLI code is modular and self-documenting